BORNAX/su2code.github.io/_tutorials/design_features/Turbulent_2D_Constrained_RAE2822.md

 ```
 $ SU2_GEO turb_SA_RAE2822.cfg
 ```
 The screen output of this software provides useful geometrical information (airfoil thickness, chord, etc).
+In this way it is possible to set geometrical constraints which avoid to start the optimization from a non-feasible point.

 ### Running SU2